colinmeinke/wilderness-core/README.md

 )
 ```

-In the example above, both `shape2` and `shape3` will start
+In the example above, the options passed together with each
+*Shape* will adjust the queue timing.
+Both `shape2` and `shape3`
-playback 200 milliseconds before `shape1` finishes playback.
+will start playback 200 milliseconds before `shape1` finishes
+playback.

 ```js
 import { shape, timeline } from 'wilderness-core'